Biden invokes Defense Production Act to address infant formula shortage, among other actions - KTVZ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Betsy Klein, Brenda Goodman and MJ Lee contributed to this report.
+CNN’s Betsy Klein, Arlette Saenz, Sam Fossum, Brenda Goodman and MJ Lee contributed to this report.

 Comments